quang-do-se/leetcode-practice/note.md

 ## Tips

 - In problems where we have to find kth largest/smallest number, we can always start by using any one of these three methods: sorting the array, using a priority queue, or using a sorted set.
 As these three methods keep array elements in sorted order and it's easy to find the required element.

+- Never forget to take the time complexity of built-in operations into consideration when you compute the time complexity for your solution.